The Playbook of the Revolution that Transformed a Small Shop in Franca into a Monster Ecosystem

-Table 1: Magalu's Disruption Timeline
+Table 1: The Timeline of Magalu's Disruption

 | Year | Strategic Framework | Description |